 The courtiers agreed wholeheartedly and spoke at length of the virtues of their king.
 The special advisor to the king, Tenali Rama, however, kept quiet throughout.

-“Why, Tenali Rama,” the king asked noticing the disapproving look on his face, “you don’t seem too happy to hear about my qualities?”
+“Why, Tenali Rama,” the king asked noticing the disapproving look on his face, “don’t you seem too happy to hear about my qualities?”

 “Surely, your virtues matter and inspire people, but that’s not the reason why they pay their taxes on time or refrain from any form of misdemeanor.”